 An overuse injury such as Osgood-Schlatter disease can affect any child as they grow, causing knee pain and a bump below the knee in children.

 Osgood-Schlatter disease, or tibial tubercle apophysitis, is a common cause of knee pain in children and teens, often caused by growing pain in knees.
-A child with Osgood-Schlatter disease typically experiences swelling and irritation in the growth plate at the top of their shinbone.
-Osgood Schlatter disease can cause a painful, bony bump on the shinbone just below the knee area over the shinbone and cause swelling and irritation of the tissues surrounding the tissue that joins the kneecap to the shinbone (also known as the patellar tendon).
+A child with Osgood-Schlatter disease typically experiences swelling and irritation in the growth plate in the knee, at the top of their shinbone.
+Osgood Schlatter disease can cause a painful bump to develop just below the knee area over the shinbone and cause swelling and irritation of the tissues surrounding the tissue that joins the kneecap to the shinbone (also known as the patellar tendon).

 Osgood-Schlatter disease only occurs in children and adolescents, and is usually during growth spurts or during puberty.
-When bones grow rapidly, the muscles and tendons do not always grow as fast, causing tension & inflammation at the areas where they attach to the bone – commonly known as growing pains.
+When bones grow rapidly, the muscles and tendons do not always grow as fast, causing tension and inflammation at the areas where they attach to the bone – commonly known as growing pains.

 Diagnosing Osgood-Schlatter disease often includes:

-- A physical exam by a pediatric orthopedic surgeon of the entire body to look for pain, swelling, tenderness and redness
+- A physical exam by a pediatric orthopedic surgeon of the entire body to look for a bump below knee, pain, swelling, tenderness and redness

 - A review of your child’s medical history

 - X-rays or MRI to get a more detailed view of how the tendon attaches to the shinbone, as well as the growth plate in knee

 Osgood-Schlatter disease usually occurs in just one knee, but it can affect both knees.
 The pain and discomfort can last from weeks to months.
 It tends to resolve on its own, once the child's bones stop growing, and typically doesn't cause lasting problems.

-Specific treatments and services may vary by location.
+Specific Osgood-Schlatter treatment and services may vary by location.
 Please contact a specific location for more information.